rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-1-in-level-order.md

     end
   end

-  //- pre-determine all node counts count = nodeCountOf(root)
+  count = nodeCountOf(root)
   visitInLevelOrder(root)
   return n,len
 end
 ```

 Note that the computational complexity is improved at the cost of increased
 storage requirements - i.e. `node.len`.
-Without that additional property,
+Without that property, the algorithm
-the algorithm would have an exponential runtime since one would then have
+would have exponential runtime since one would then have to determine the
-to determine the node count of each node by traversing the corresponding
+node count of each node by traversing the corresponding induced subtree.
-induced subtree.

 <!-- ======================================================================= -->
 ## decoding

 Note that the sequence of length values produced by a level-order traversal
 **can not be used to easily decode a document tree**.
 That is because one
-can not reliably tell to which parent a node in the level-order trace belongs.
+can not reliably tell the parent a node has in the level-order trace.

 Note that the node count of a node is such that its value minus one is the
-sum of the lengths of one or more complete child orders.
-With that in mind
+sum of the node counts in one or more child orders.
+With that in mind one
-one could imagine a sequence of child orders for which it is not possible to
+could imagine a sequence of child orders for which it is not possible to
 uniquely resolve such a sum - i.e. there might be more than one possibility.